Edmonton

 Book an Appointment

-Came here for back pain and John, the physiotherapist here listened to my concerns and was very helpful in his treatment plans.
+Came here for back pain and John, the physiotherapist here listened to my concerns and wasvery helpful in his treatment plans.
 I was referred to him through some colleagues and was not disappointed.
 He was able to provide some relief from my pain on the first visit and recommended some exercises and stretches I could do at home.
 He is very knowledgeable and expresses interest in expanding his scope of practice to include other treatments in the future.
 I will be coming back simply due to John and his excellent service.

 Linley, via Google Reviews

-When you first see a physiotherapist
+What happens when you see a physiotherapist

 Assessment